-The following information represents a definition of the process of assessing students' level of reading proficiency at the Kindergarten through Grade 8.
-What follows are definitions of the four different types of assessment: (1) screening, (2) diagnostic, (3) progress monitoring and (4) proficiency measurement, definitions of the tool, how results of the tools are communicated as well as a list of the district K-5 assessment system.
+The following information represents a definition of the process of assessing students' level of reading proficiency.
+These are definitions of the four different types of assessment: (1) screening, (2) diagnostic, (3) progress monitoring and (4) proficiency measurement, definitions of the tool, how results of the tools are communicated as well as a list of the district K-5 assessment system.